 In 1988, Sandra G. Hart of NASA’s Human Performance Group and Lowell E. Staveland of San Jose State University introduced the Task Load Index.
-While its original intended use was perhaps aviation alone, the NASA-TLX is now considered one of the most widely accepted measures for subjective workload.
-Having been cited in more than 8,000 studies since 1988, it has spread far beyond its original application of aviation, focus, and the English language (Hart, 2006).
+With more than 8,000 citations since 1988, it has spread far beyond its original application of aviation, focus, and the English language (Hart, 2006).

-The NASA-TLX is a tool that estimates one or more users’ perceived cognitive demand, which can be useful in understanding a system’s usability, effectiveness, or comfort.
-Of particular interest are the “immediate, often unverbalized impressions that occur spontaneously” (Hart & Staveland, 1988), those that are either difficult or impossible to observe objectively.
-Researchers simply cannot get the information we want through observation.
+The NASA-TLX estimates one or more users’ perceived cognitive demand, which can help gauge a system’s usability, effectiveness, or comfort.
+The “immediate, often unverbalized impressions that occur spontaneously” (Hart & Staveland, 1988) are of particular interest, as they are either difficult or impossible to observe objectively.
+Researchers simply cannot get the information they want through observation.

 The NASA-TLX is a multi-dimensional scale.
-There are six sub-scales that eventually comprise one overall NASA-TLX score (Hart & Staveland, 1988):
+Meaning, there are six sub-scales that eventually comprise one overall NASA-TLX score (Hart & Staveland, 1988):

 - Mental- How much mental and perceptual activity was required?
 Was the task easy or demanding, simple or complex, exacting or forgiving?